“Excuse me – is that a phone or a tablet?”

 HTC’s BlinkFeed social browser was a polarizing topic when it debuted earlier in the year.
 Some wondered if the feature would ever take off – but to our surprise, HTC shared some impressive BlinkFeed usage metrics at the latest Frequencies press event.
 The company has accordingly enhanced the experience in Sense 5.5, adding Instagram and Google+ functionality along with RSS support, offline reading ability, and tighter, smarter integration with Facebook.

 The picture isn’t so rosy in terms of security.
 The capacitive fingerprint scanner on the One max is nothing like Apple’s Touch ID sensor for the iPhone 5s, which performs very well and results in a positive ID nearly every time on our review iPhone.
 The max’s scanner requires a more precise swipe gesture that’s nowhere near as reliable, and the scanning window’s position beneath the camera ensures you’re constantly smudging your lens.
 That also makes unlocking the phone while it’s sitting on a table tricky – yes, you can opt to enter your password instead, but that’s as cumbersome as another Max feature: using different fingers to unlock directly into an app.
 In fact, “cumbersome” is a good way to describe the entire experience of using a finger to unlock such a massive phone.
 We’re not really sure why it’s here, and its implementation is weak enough that we sort of wish it wasn’t.
-Thankfully, you don’t have to use it.
+Thankfully, you don’t have url: public://2013/10/tryagain2.jpg alt: tryagain2 align: right

 Sadly, HTC has also made no effort to include multitasking enhancements to take advantage of the larger screen.
 The recent-apps view has been given larger tiles, which makes it easier to eyeball information within them, but there’s none of the side-by-side multi-screen functionality of Samsung’s phones, nor even a version of the dubious floating-window approach found on LG’s devices.
 And while the Scribble note-taking app is more polished and attractive than many of Samsung’s titles, there’s no integrated stylus on the max, meaning you’re forced to doodle with your finger – which is as unfulfilling here as on any other capacitive screen.
 So in terms of software, the One max really is just a supersized HTC One … and despite our genuine appreciation for that phone, that’s disappointing.
 Especially considering the fact that many of these enhancements will eventually make it to the One via a software update.
 It’s just one less reason to consider the max.